We Make It Bounce: Background

-When Diplo announced that the Major Lazer trio will collaborate with Francis to a new song, he also announced that he is working for a Major Lazer third studio album Peace is the Mission.
+When Diplo announced that the Major Lazer trio would collaborate with Francis on a new song, he also announced that he is working on a Major Lazer third studio album Peace is the Mission.
 He said that he has been working with a lot of people the last couple of years, and he was pulling all the favors for that record for sure.